 Commenting on this study and its findings, lead study author and IIHS vice president of research and statistics, Charles Farmer, has explained that:

 Since 2013, speeds have only become more extreme, and the trend shows no sign of abating… We hope state lawmakers will keep in mind the deadly consequences of higher speeds when they consider raising limits.

 What do you think of this study and its findings?
 Has this inspired you to be more careful about complying with posted speed limits?
 Tell us what you think on Facebook & Google+.

-Contact a Columbia SC Personal Injury Attorney at Chappell, Smith & Arden Attorneys at Law
+Contact a Columbia Personal Injury Lawyer at Chappell, Smith & Arden Attorneys at Law

 At Chappell, Smith & Arden, we know that no amount of money can ever erase the impacts of serious or fatal traffic accidents.
 We are also aware, however, that financial recoveries can be pivotal to helping injured people and/or families during these challenging times, as compensation can provide them with the resources necessary to cover medical bills, funeral costs, etc. That, in turn, can be the key to helping survivors reclaim their lives.

-Call our firm at (800) 531-9780 or email us via the contact form on this page to set up a free, no obligations initial consult with one of our lawyers.
+Call our firm at (800) 531-9780 or contact us online to set up a free, no obligations initial consult with one of our lawyers.
 During this meeting, you can find out more about your rights, as well as how we can help you.

 From our six office locations throughout South Carolina, our attorneys provide the highest quality legal services to injured people and families in Columbia, Alken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout South Carolina.